Will My Dental Insurance Cover Braces?

 - Lingual (a.k.a. "invisible") braces

 Traditional braces are the metal variety with which most people are familiar.
-Generally this brace type is considered to be the least expensive of the four mentioned above.
+Generally this brace type is considered to be the least expensive of the four mentioned above and costs around $5,900 on average.
 Ceramic braces, which look like traditional braces but are transparent, are slightly more expensive.
 Invisalign braces are clear plastic shells that fit directly over the teeth.
-Costs vary by circumstances but the Invisalign website provides multiple cost scenarios ranging from $3,400 to $7,100.
+The price for Invisalign aligners vary by circumstances but the company website provides multiple scenarios that cost from $3,400 to $7,100.
 Less common in the United States than Europe, lingual braces are metal braces that attach to the back side of the teeth and, therefore, are invisible.
 Consumers who decide to use lingual braces should expect to pay more than the traditional meta version.
 The OralB webpage devoted to brace costs lists the price range for this option between $8,000 and $10,000.

 Example 1